How your income affects your child support

 Your income changes

-If your income goes up or down you must make a new estimate of income.
+If your income goes up or down, you must make a new estimate of income.
 If your income goes down, we can’t backdate your estimate.
-Do this as soon as possible.
+Update your estimate as soon as possible.

 Your estimate ends before your child support period